lampo808/lampo808/index.md

 ## Where

-I am waiting for an official office.
-At the moment, you can find me in the Tower building in via Valleggio, third floor, most probably in either of the labs _Fotofisica e biomolecole_ (Dr. Luca Nardo) or _Ottica quantistica_ (Prof. Alessia Allevi and Maria Bondani).
+My office is room 2.4 in the Tower building in via Valleggio, second floor.
+If I'm not there, I might be wandering at the third floor, most probably around either of the labs _Fotofisica e biomolecole_ (Prof. Luca Nardo) or _Ottica quantistica_ (Profs.
+Alessia Allevi and Maria Bondani).